patrl/patrl.github.io/research.markdown

 <h2 class="sans">Papers</h2>

-Elliott, Patrick D. In prep.
+<p>Elliott, Patrick D. In prep.
 Nesting habits of flightless *wh*-phrases.
-Ms.
+Ms. (Email me for a draft).
 <details>
 <summary>Abstract</summary>
 <p>The focus of this paper is a construction involving what Heim (1994)